railsuser2014/openobject-doc-book-en/source/features/scrum_methodology.rst

-This modules implements all concepts defined by the scrum project management methodology for IT companies: projects with sprints, product owner, scrum master, sprints reviews, daily meetings, feedbacks, product backlog, sprint backlog, ...
+This modules implements all concepts defined by the scrum project management methodology for IT companies: projects with sprints, product owner, scrum master, sprints reviews, daily meetings, feedbacks, product backlog, sprint backlog, etc.

-The scrum module allows to easily manages long-term roadmaps, frequent evaluation of works, customers interaction, etc. It provides interresting reports like the burndown chart.
+The scrum module allows to easily manage long-term roadmaps, frequent evaluation of works, customers interaction, etc. It provides interresting reports like the burndown chart.
 The scrum methodology is used by Microsoft and Google to manages all their new products.